Review of Neutral Naturalness: Connections to Dark Matter

 \subsection{Mirror Twin Higgs Dark Matter}

 As described in Sec.~\ref{s.models} there are a variety of possible particle spectra in the twin sector and consequently many possibilities for stable twin particles.
 With the correct interactions and abundance, a stable twin particle could comprise part or all of the dark matter.
-In the fully $Z_2$ symmetric mirror twin Higgs model the list of stable twin particles includes the twin photon, the twin electron, twin neutrinos, and twin atoms.
+In the fully $\mathbb{Z}_2$ symmetric mirror twin Higgs model the list of stable twin particles includes the twin photon, the twin electron, twin neutrinos, and twin atoms.
 The twin photon, twin electron, and twin neutrinos are not sufficiently cold, while self-interactions of twin atoms are too large to make up the dark matter.
-Thus, in addition to the model building reasons for breaking the $Z_2$ symmetry, a viable dark matter candidate also requires $Z_2$ breaking.
+Thus, in addition to the model building reasons for breaking the $\mathbb{Z}_2$ symmetry, a viable dark matter candidate also requires $\mathbb{Z}_2$ breaking.

-In the mirror twin set-up, if the twin neutron were lighter than the twin proton, it would be stablilized by twin baryon number, yielding a viable dark matter prospect.
+In the mirror twin set-up, if the twin neutron were lighter than the twin proton, it would be stabilized by twin baryon number, yielding a viable dark matter prospect.
 Its abundance can be set by an asymmetry in the twin baryons making the twin neutron a natural asymmetric dark matter candidate~\cite{Farina:2015uea,Barbieri:2016zxn,Barbieri:2017opf}.
 The asymmetry in baryon number and twin baryon number could have a common origin~\cite{Farina:2016ndq,Kilic:2021zqu}.
-In the simplest case, the twin neutron $n_B$ would have a mass $m_{n_B} \approx (\Omega_{\rm DM} / \Omega_{\text{baryon}}) m_n \approx 5~{\rm GeV}$~\cite{Farina:2015uea}.
-If one allows the masses of the twin up quark, twin down quark, and twin electron to freely vary then the twin neutron, twin Hydrogen atom, and twin Helium atom are all possible dark matter candidates, depending on the hierarchy among masses~\cite{Barbieri:2016zxn,Barbieri:2017opf}.
-When the twin quark masses are taken above the twin QCD scale the preferred mass range for the dark matter is $1-30~{\rm GeV}$~\cite{Barbieri:2016zxn}.
+In the simplest case, the twin neutron $n_B$ would have a mass~\cite{Farina:2015uea}

+If one allows the masses of the twin up quark, twin down quark, and twin electron to freely vary, then the twin neutron, twin Hydrogen atom, and twin Helium atom are all possible dark matter candidates, depending on the hierarchy among masses~\cite{Barbieri:2016zxn,Barbieri:2017opf}.
+When the twin quark masses are taken above the twin QCD scale the preferred mass range for the dark matter is 1\textendash30~GeV~\cite{Barbieri:2016zxn}.
 Obtaining a twin neutron that is lighter than the twin proton can be accomplished by expanding the Higgs sector to a mirror twin two Higgs doublet model~\cite{Beauchesne:2020mih} or adding a pair of vector-like quarks with up-type quantum numbers~\cite{Beauchesne:2021opx}.